DecisionToolkit/dsntk-book/src/user-guide/subcommands/command-exs.md

 ^dsntk provides a set of examples ready to play with.

-To install examples in e.g. **examples** directory, enter:
+To install examples in **examples** directory, enter:

 ```shell
 $ dsntk exs examples
 ```

-The structure of example directories and files is shown below:
+The resulting structure of directories and files should be similar to the one shown below:

 ```shell
 $ tree .